puppetlabs/puppet-docs/source/puppet/5.5/modules_documentation.markdown

 Generally, unless your module is very small (only 1 -- 4 classes or defined resource types), start your **Reference** section with a small table of contents that first lists the classes, defined types, and resource types of your module.

-If your module contains both public and private classes, defined types, etc, list the public and the private separately.
+If your module contains both public and private classes, defined types, and so on, list the public and the private separately.
 Include a brief description of what these items do in your module.
 It's especially helpful if you provide a link to each listed item.

 ```
 ## Reference